Childminders and related children

 - It creates a major barrier to engaging more childminders in the delivery of the free entitlement.
 Only three per cent of 2-year-olds and one per cent of 3- and 4-year-olds currently take up a funded place with a childminder.

 - The ban currently affects a large number of childminders, and will continue to do so in the future.
 38% of childminders currently have at least one child in their setting related to them by blood or marriage.
 40% of childminders said it was likely that a related child will attend their setting in the future.
 These statistics come from PACEY’s 2018 Building Blocks survey.

-- Childminders in Wales will soon be permitted to deliver funded places to related children who do not live with them.
-Following lobbying from PACEY Cymru, the Welsh Government recently confirmed that a change in policy will be made to allow registered childminders to deliver the Childcare Offer from September 2018 to a child who is also a relative but who does not live with them.
+- Childminders in Wales are permitted to deliver funded places to related children who do not live with them.
+Following lobbying from PACEY Cymru, the Welsh Government have confirmed a change in policy to allow registered childminders to deliver the Childcare Offer to a child who is also a relative but who does not live with them.

 What is the solution?